MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-urs-service-scheduling.md

 ### Get the Service Scheduling package

 ### Enable Service Scheduling in the Customer Service Hub sitemap

 ## Configure the new Service Scheduling experience

-You can migrate to the new experience either from the user interface or with the help of SDK.
+You can migrate and configure all your entity records from legacy to new service scheduling experience from the user interface by creating the entity records manually.

-### Migrate from user interface

-### Migrate using SDK

-To install SDK and migrate, see <<>>.
 Make sure that you have the Customer Service Manager, System Administrator, or System Customizer security role or equivalent permissions before performing the steps.

+> [!NOTE]
+> All the entity records can be migrated and configured using the user interface except Service Activity.

+To migrate and configure Service Activity, see here.

 ### See also